itsjeevesh/quiz-app/README.md

 # quiz-app
-Build a Quiz App with JavaScript!
+Built a Quiz App using JavaScript!